salva/py-friendlydateparser/README.md

   excluded.
 For instance, `october the second of 2015`, `october the second, 2015`, `october 2nd 2015` are all parsed correctly.

+- Space can be included freely everywhere except:
+  - Between the digits of a number.
+  - In ordinal numbers composed by several words, dashes must be used to join them as in `twenty-third`.
+  - In timezone names (`Europe/Paris`).

-- Space can be included freely everywhere except between the digits of a number: `1d-1h before october/23`, `1 d - 1 h before october / 23`.
+  For instance, valid expressions are `1d-1h before october/23`, `1
+  d - 1 h before october / 23`.

 - Abbreviations for weekdays, month names and units are accepted as long as they are unambiguous.